 What About Animation Mentor Alumni?

-Sure, the mentors work at these big name studios…but what about the Animation Mentor alumni?
+Sure, the mentors work at this big-name studios…but what about the Animation Mentor alumni?

 Some students who have worked here have gone on to work at great studios like Pixar, LAIKA, Industrial Light & Magic, and more.